gagle/node-deferred-queue/README.md

         });
     ```

 - `async` internally uses `process.nextTick()` to call the next task.
-In the other hand, `deferred-queue` doesn't make any assumption, you decide how to enqueue the tasks; synchronously, asynchronously or both.
+On the other hand, `deferred-queue` doesn't make any assumption, you decide how to enqueue the tasks; synchronously, asynchronously or both.

     ```javascript
     dq ()